nesi/support-docs/docs/Storage/Long-Term_Storage/Long-Term_Storage_Service.md

 > -   Paths to files or directories to be purged must be absolute and
 >     start with `/nesi/nearline`, whether supplied on the command line
 >     (as a directory) or as entries in a file list.
-> -   Purging the entire nearline directory for a project, e.g.
+> -   Purging the entire Nearline directory for a project, e.g.
 >     `nlpurge /nesi/nearline/nesi12345`, is not permitted.
 To empty a
->     project\'s nearline directory, you must purge its contents one by
+>     project\'s Nearline directory, you must purge its contents one by
 >     one (if directories), or by means of a filelist (if files).

 View job status {#Nearlineearlyaccessuserguide-Viewjobstatus}